 In order to reach this goal, effective, accountable and transparent institutions at all levels must be developed, and press freedom.
 Essential to this is the right of all people in general, and journalists in particular, to use media platforms for public communication.

 The main celebration in Accra will feature two plenaries, 15 breakout sessions, a youth newsroom, photo exhibitions and a film screening.
 On 2 May, UNESCO and the University of Ghana will organize an academic conference on the safety of journalists.
 For the first time, the academic conference will be followed by a Policy Lab (3 May), organized with additional support from the Global Development Network, that will foster interactions between researchers and policy actors seeking to build national mechanisms for the safety of journalists.
-Please see here the call for papers for both the Academic Conference and the Policy Lab.
-The deadline for submissions is 15 February.

 Deadline is fast approaching for the submission of nominations for the UNESCO/Guillermo Cano World Press Freedom Prize 2018.
 Eligible candidates are individuals, organizations or institutions who have made a significant contribution to the defence and/or promotion of press freedom anywhere in the world, and especially when this has been achieved in the face of danger.
-Applications can be submitted in English or French by 15 February.
-Click here for more information on the application process.

 Alongside the main celebration of World Press Freedom Day in Accra, national events will be organized in some 100 countries across all regions.

 3 May acts as a reminder to governments of the need to respect their commitment to press freedom and a day of reflection among media professionals and internet actors about issues of press freedom and professional ethics.